djeada/Linux-Notes/notes/permissions.md

 As a result, the file is owned by the user "user name" and the group "user group," who are the only ones who can write to it - but any other user may read it.

 Now remove the "user group" group's permission to write to the file and read permission from others.

+2. Explain what happens when you try to remove the group's permission to write to the file and read permission from others.
+3. Explain the difference between permissions and ACLs.
+4. Can a user who is not the owner of a file or directory change the permissions of the file or directory?
+5. Should you use ACLs or permissions to control access to a file or directory?